vcerovski/binfix/README.md

       if {n <= 0} m
          {fac {n - 1} {n * m}}}

-*supplied-p* variable `var` for an optional or keyword argument is given by `?var` after the assignment.
+*supplied-p* variable `var` for an optional/keyword argument is given by `?var` after the assignment.

 <a name="Local functions"></a>
 #### Local functions